 This is a classic and mission-critical question.
 Providing what you offer has some relationship with how clients grow, then you are diving straight into a potentially crucial pain point that directly links with what you are selling.

-Now more than ever, business pain points are going to fall around customers, winning more customers (revenue/growth), employees, products/services, or capital and cashflow.
-Also, nothing gets a prospect more engaged than talking about what they are doing, and the issues they’re having preventing them achieving goals.
+Now more than ever, business pain points are going to fall around customers, winning more customers (revenue/growth), employees, products/services, or capital and cash flow.

-#2: What are causing some of your biggest headaches?
+2: What is causing some of your biggest headaches?

-Headaches usually centre around one of several core worries: customers, winning more customers (revenue/growth), employees, products/services, or capital and cashflow.
+Headaches usually center around one of several core worries: customers, winning more customers (revenue/growth), employees, products/services, or capital and cash flow.

 Find out where the headache areas are, and then use this to see how you can solve these problems.
 Tailor, as best you can, your product/service around providing a solution to one or more of these headaches.

 For salespeople talking directly to a CEO/Founder, you can ask them directly.
-However, depending on what you are selling, and the size of the prospect, you may be talking to a decision maker further down the chain.
+Depending on what you are selling, and the size of the prospect, you may be talking to a decision-maker further down the chain.

 Does it matter what someone’s boss is worried about?